 15 What propagation models are most appropriate to evaluate the effect for system design such as Multiple Input Multiple Output (MIMO) technology?

 16 What effect do modes of high speed transport (using expressway, railway) have on propagation characteristics?

+17 What are the effects of human body shadowing?

+18 What are the elements required to estimate Line-of-Sight probabilities for use in sharing and compatibility studies?

 further decides

+1 that necessary and sufficient measurements should be the basis of the developed prediction methods, as described in considering g);

-that the results of the above studies should be included in one or more Recommendations and/or Reports and that the above studies should be completed by 2023.
+2 that the results of the above studies should be included in one or more Recommendations and/or Reports and that the above studies should be completed by 2027.

 Category: S3